1973 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 President Franklin D. Roosevelt’s left-facing profile dominates the obverse, rendered with naturalistic detail that distinguishes it from more stylized presidential portraits.
 The inscription “LIBERTY” appears along the upper left rim, while “IN GOD WE TRUST” is positioned below Roosevelt’s chin in smaller lettering.

 The date “1973” sits at the lower right, with the mint mark (D or S, if present) positioned directly above it.
-Designer John R. Sinnock’s initials “JS” appear discretely at the neck truncation, left of the date, a subtle signature that sparked Cold War-era controversy when the coin debuted.
+Designer John R. Sinnock’s initials “JS” appear discreetly at the neck truncation, left of the date—a subtle signature that sparked Cold War-era controversy when the coin debuted in 1946, as some initially mistook them for a Soviet symbol.

 The Reverse Of The 1973 Dime